sseefried/inequality-denotational-hardware/Inequality.lagda.md

 The missing value of `𝔹²` on the right hand side is `(𝕥 , 𝕥)`.
 Fortunately, this value would be meaningless since two numbers cannot both be less-than and equal to each other.
-Nevertheless, the redundancy of the `𝔹²` type in representing `R` values does not sit well with me, and seems inelegant.
-The non-redundant representation of sum types like `R` is still an open problem in want of a solution.
+Nevertheless, the redundancy of the `𝔹²` type in representing `⋚` values does not sit well with me, and seems inelegant.
+The non-redundant representation of sum types like `⋚` is still an open problem in want of a solution.

 We want `R-to-𝔹²` to be invertible but this leads us to the question of what we should do with the input `(𝕥 , 𝕥)`.
 One choice is that it